Real Life (1979 film): Plot

-Documentary film producer Albert Brooks leads a project meant to encapsulate the joys, sorrows and intimacy of real life by filming a regular American family, the Yeagers, at all times for a full year using expensive cameras: some installed on walls, and four large helmet-like ones worn by a camera crew that follows Brooks and the family in and out of their neighboring homes.
+Documentary film producer Albert Brooks leads a project meant to encapsulate the joys, sorrows and intimacy of real life by filming a regular American family, the Yeagers, for a full year using expensive cameras: some installed on walls, and four large helmet-like ones worn by a camera crew that follows Brooks and the family in and out of their neighboring homes.

 The Yeagers are sent on vacation and filming starts as they arrive back at the airport, causing immediate nervousness in the family.
-Brooks takes an hour off to do antiquing while the Yeagers have pizza and argue about rules at the dinner table.
-The father, Warren, makes a few unsympathetic remarks and ends up eating alone.

 Doctors Howard Hill and Ted Cleary are there to observe the project's integrity and progress.
 Cleary does not appreciate Brooks' intrusive method of constantly filming the family, worrying that their hold on reality is being threatened.

 The mother, Jeanette, leaves the house without cameras to unwind and meets Brooks later to thank him by inviting him to an appointment at the gynecologist.
 Brooks is thrilled until Jeanette kisses him, which he dislikes.
 He warns her that he is no better than her husband and that his charisma "doesn't run deep".

 The gynecologist refuses to be on camera because of a damning news story that ran about him years ago.
 Brooks offers him $500 to accept but then recognizes the man as "the baby broker" from the news story, causing the gynecologist to refuse the deal.

 Warren brings the crew to witness a day at his work as a veterinarian.
 Being nervous from the cameras, he starts surgery on a horse by accidentally ordering an anesthetic drug twice, which kills the animal.
 He asks Brooks to not show the footage in the film, but Brooks will not agree to that.